It is now easier than ever to sell your products or services online

 (Did we mention that we can take care of all this!)

 One of the downsides of being so popular is that WordPress is more likely to be a target for hackers.

 Hackers use a variety of techniques including brute force attacks and spam.

-For this reason, we recommend that only a high-quality website host is used for your online shop that includes secure servers, regular backups, and vulnerability scans to ensure that your site and your business reputation is intact.
+For this reason, we recommend that only high-quality website hosting and management is used for your online shop that includes secure servers, regular backups, and vulnerability scans to ensure that your site and your business reputation remains intact.

 Scoosh partners with the world best WordPress hosting company to ensure peace of mind

 WordPress has what is known as ‘technical debt’.